Celebrating Your Marriage

 • Where one party is not Catholic or not baptized, a liturgy of the Word is celebrated instead.

 The celebration of the Sacrament of Marriage is a sacred liturgical event that requires the use of only sacred music.
 Music Coordinators from St. Peter’s are able to show you many options for suitable sacred music and assist you to make your selections.
 If you are choosing visiting musicians, we would ask that you contact Annie Chirka – firstname.lastname@example.org to guide you in your musical choices.
 Songs from movies, TV shows or stage productions find no place in the wedding liturgy.
 Favourite songs, meaningful to the bride and groom would be better suited for the wedding reception.
+Note that music must be live and not pre-recorded.

 FLOWERS AND DECORATIONS